Nanyang, Henan

 Nanyang is a prefecture-level city in the southwest of Henan province, China.
 The city with the largest administrative area in Henan, Nanyang borders Xinyang to the southeast, Zhumadian to the east, Pingdingshan to the northeast, Luoyang to the north, Sanmenxia to the northwest, the province of Shaanxi to the west, and the province of Hubei to the south.

-Dinosaur egg fossils have been discovered in the Nanyang Basin.

-The 35,000 capacity Nanyang Sports Centre Stadium is the main (football) venue in the city.
+Nanyang is known for its outstanding people and land, producing numerous talents.
+In history, it nurtured the "sage of science" Zhang Heng, "sage of medicine" Zhang Zhongjing, "sage of commerce" Fan Li, and "sage of intelligence" Zhuge Liang.
+It also nurtured contemporary celebrities such as philosopher Feng Youlan, military strategist Peng Xuefeng, novelist Yao Xueyin, inventor Wang Yongmin, and writer Er Yuehe.